schneems/q/QUEUE_AUTHORS.md

 end
 ```

 Here `*rake_args` are any arguments that may need to be passed into the task.
-In our example above we're not using any, but your non-ficticious queuing library might:
+In our example above we're not using any, but your non-fictitious queuing library might:

 ```ruby
 $ rake your_queue:work[1,2,3]